ashokb24/spring-webflux-poc/README.md

 This repo contains a SpringBoot Microservice which is flavoured with spring reactive based CRUD APIs

 # Need of PoC
-Spring reactive is a new paradigm being used to develop REST Apis to address Non-Blocking concern to the applications.
+Spring reactive is a new paradigm being used to develop REST Apis to address Non-Blocking concern of the Workload.
 Spring has released the component **spring-boot-starter-webflux**.
 I took good amount of time to explore the webflux while I was working for a customer and found web-flux is a very component to build non-blocking rest APIs.
 Since webflux based REST apis development is new in market and we have got a very few documentation in the internet.
 This PoC is a kind of learning for me which I want to showcase to the developers who are in need of.

 # Technologies Used